saltoricristiano/cosmix-uda/README.md

 We propose a new approach of sample mixing for point cloud UDA, namely Compositional Semantic Mix (CoSMix), the first UDA approach for point cloud segmentation based on sample mixing.
 CoSMix consists of a two-branch symmetric network that can process synthetic labelled data (source) and real-world unlabelled point clouds (target) concurrently.
 Each branch operates on one domain by mixing selected pieces of data from the other one, and by using the semantic information derived from source labels and target pseudo-labels.
+We further extend CoSMix for the one-shot semi-supervised DA settings (SSDA).
+In this extension, (one-shot) target labels are easily integrated in our pipeline, providing additional noise-free guidance during adaptation.

 :fire: For more information follow the [PAPER](https://ieeexplore.ieee.org/document/10234713) link!:fire: